 How Gen Z in the workplace thrive on feedback

-Aside from being a nice snapshot of the youngest generation in the workplace and what their strengths might be, this also highlights the efficacy of properly structured feedback.
-Without consistent feedback filling in the gaps, performance reviews can end up causing more harm than good, lead to them feeling like a tickbox exercise and even make employees hate them.
+This is a lovely snapshot of the youngest generation in the workplace and what their strengths might be.
+But more importantly, it also highlights the efficacy of properly structured feedback.
+People need consistent feedback filling in the gaps.
+Without that much, performance reviews can end up causing more harm than good.
+And bad performance management leads to reviews feeling like a tick-box exercise and even make employees hate them.

 Tools for giving feedback in the workplace